 As discussed in Section 3.3.4, the bay intertidal habitat supports large areas capable of supporting emergent vegetation and areas with emergent vegetation within this habitat meet the criteria for definition as a wetland under Section 404 of the Clean Water Act.
-The TSP would build-up dunes, provide beachfill and beach nourishment, and provide sand bypassing at inlets.
-These actions would be expected to reduce the potential impacts to estuarine wetlands by reducing barrier island breaching and overwash.
+The Recommended Plan would build-up dunes, provide beachfill and beach nourishment, and provide sand bypassing at inlets.
+These actions would be expected to reduce the potential impacts to estuarine wetlands by reducing barrier island breaching and overwash and the associated direct burial of wetland vegetation.
 The sediment input to the bay may contribute to both the degradation and the long-term formation of salt marsh and SAV beds.
-The TSP would also reduce the potential impacts associated with the projected rise in sea level.
+The Recommended Plan would also reduce the potential impacts associated with the projected rise in sea level.
 The potential for inundation of low marsh zones would be reduced, less vegetation would be relocated into zones that were previously occupied by high marsh plant communities, and vegetated area would be stabilized.
+With the CPFs, the Recommended Plan would provide for sediment input to the ecosystem, thereby maintaining the long-term formation of salt marsh and submerged aquatic vegetation (SAV) beds.
+Although the material placement associated with the CPFs would mimic and re-establish natural coastal processes, the direct placement of approximately 4.2 M CY of material on the back bay intertidal areas would result in a loss of shallow estuarine waters; the material placement areas would avoid vegetated wetlands.
+As further detailed in the Programmatic Biological Opinion (PBO), included in Appendix B, the CPF material placement would offset for an estimated 80 acres of breaches and 30 acres of in-bay overwash would be precluded from forming due to the Project.
+Although the material placement areas would mimic natural processes, the CPFs would also impact the shallow estuarine waters of the back bay; however, the impact would be incurred over the 50 year period of analysis.
+The two mainland CPFs would restore the natural function of estuarine wetlands at the two Mastic Beach locations, resulting in beneficial impacts to these locations.